-Jeanie shook her head, “Take your phone in case I need to call you.”
-She disappeared inside only to return wearing a bomber jacket with the Nokia in hand.
+Jeanie shook her head.
+“Take your phone in case I need to call you.”
+She disappeared inside only to return wearing a bomber jacket with a Nokia in hand.

 Mel took the plastic brick.
-The buttons were archaic, but she was in no position to argue about the phone her sister provided her.
-Jeanie herself had an android.
+The buttons were archaic, but she was in no position to argue about the phone her sister provided.

 Jeanie looked down at her.
 “If they say yes, I’ll call and come straight home.
-I promise,” she leaned down and kissed her forehead.
+I promise.”
+She leaned down and kissed Mel’s forehead.
 “Don’t forget to drink your juice.”

-Stepping off the porch, she walked across the yard under branches that twisted above her like an archway.
-She left through the intact fence door next to the cellar, turned down the alley, and made her way for the main road.
+Stepping off the porch, Jeanie walked across the yard under an untamed archway of twisting branches.
+She left through the second fence door, next to the shed, turned down the alley, and made her way to the main road.

-“She’s going to ask the High Practitioner,” Mel said twisting her phone between her thumb and middle finger.
-It slipped and clattered to the porch.
+“She’s going to ask the High Practitioner,” Mel told Ruthie.
+Twisting her phone between her thumb and middle finger, it slipped and clattered to the porch.
 Mel shrugged, picked it up, and continued spinning it.
-It was near impossible to break.
+The Nokia was near impossible to break.

 Do you trust her to go through with it?

-Mel looked deep into Ruthie’s eyes, big and puppy-dog-like.
+Mel looked deep into Ruthie’s eyes.
 It was like looking into the eyes of her inner child, full of mischief.

 “Are you saying that we should follow her just to make sure?”

-Standing, Mel dumped the orange juice on the wild rhubarb that grew next to the porch.
-A bee drifted toward the sticky branch, using its feelers to enjoy the fresh bounty of sugar.
+Standing, Mel dumped the orange juice onto the wild rhubarb that grew next to the porch.
+A bee coasted toward the sticky branch, using its feelers to enjoy the fresh bounty of sugar.